$0 Yukon — After-Divorce Life-Admin Checklist

 What It Doesn't Do

 The Certificate of Divorce doesn't automatically update anything.
 It doesn't change your SIN, revoke your ex-spouse's beneficiary designations, or transfer property.
 It's proof that the divorce is final — nothing more.
-Every update requires you to physically present the certificate at the relevant agency and complete their specific forms.
+Every update requires you to complete the relevant agency's specific forms and provide the proof that agency requires; some updates can be done online or by mail.

 This is the single biggest misconception in Yukon's post-divorce process.
 People assume the court notifies CRA, banks, and insurance companies.
 It doesn't.
 The burden is entirely on you.